Axelrod-Python/Axelrod/docs/contributing.rst

     memory_depth 1

-Note that when an instance of a class is created it gets it's own copy of the default behaviour dictionary from the class.
+Note that when an instance of a class is created it gets it's own copy of the default classifier dictionary from the class.
 This might sometimes be modified by the initialisation depending on input parameters.
 A good example of this is the :code:`Joss` strategy::

     >>> joss = axelrod.Joss()
     >>> boring_joss = axelrod.Joss(1)
-    >>> joss.behaviour['stochastic'], boring_joss.behaviour['stochastic']
+    >>> joss.classifier['stochastic'], boring_joss.classifier['stochastic']
     (True, False)

 Dimensions that are not classified have value `None` in the dictionary.